March 3, 2026

 Blog Details Image

-You're measuring revenue but missing the signals that predict whether customers will stick around.
-Q1 2025 data shows churn rates hit their highest point since 2019, despite companies having access to more sophisticated analytics tools than ever before.
-Million-dollar ARR businesses watched customers leave while their dashboards displayed green growth metrics.
+Q1 2025 data shows churn rates hit their highest point since 2019, even as companies had access to more analytics tools than ever before.
+Million-dollar ARR businesses watched customers walk out the door while their dashboards were entirely green.
+The problem wasn't a lack of data.
+It was tracking the wrong data.

 SaaS Metrics by Business Stage